 Interested in a free app that allows you to track your entire portfolio?
 I highly recommend Personal Capital (available for both iPhone and Android).
 With Personal Capital you can compare your portfolio to market benchmarks and instantly see your asset allocation across all your investment accounts.
 Sign up for free.

 Here are his top book recommendations from a talk he gave in 2009 at the Jewish Enrichment Center.

-A recording of the talk was posted on the Jewish Enrichment Center website.
+A recording of the talk at the Jewish Enrichment Center.

 Here I’ve transcribed his comments, which start at the 49:oo minute mark.